Operators

 }

-.subscribe {
+.subscribe { file ->

-println "File '${it.name}' contains:"
+println "File '${file.name}' contains:"

-println it.text
+println file.text

 }